 Worship - Sundays at 11:00am

-Common Ground Church Community 2310 W. South Range Rd., North Lima OH 44452 330-549-9408 We are located between Rt 46 and Rt 164 in North Lima: 11 minutes away from the Southern Park Mall in Boardman, 9 minutes from Firestone Farms in Columbiana, and 11 minutes from the center of Canfield.
+Common Ground Church Community 2310 W. South Range Rd., North Lima OH 44452 330-549-9408 We are located between Rt 46 & Rt 164 in North Lima: 11 minutes from the Southern Park Mall in Boardman, 9 minutes from Firestone Farms in Columbiana, 11 minutes from the center of Canfield.
+The church is normally staffed Monday-Friday from 9am-2pm.
+Pastor Mike Hileman preaches Sundays at 11am.